SucceedAI/ai-proxy-server/readme.md

-# SucceedAI Proxy API
+# SucceedAI: An AI Proxy API that Securely Serves Client Applications

 SucceedAI Proxy API is the production backend used by the macOS app.
-It keeps AI provider keys off the client, validates the app bearer token, optionally validates Lemon Squeezy licenses, and returns the same response contract expected by the app:
+It securely handles requests between client applications and AI third-party provider APIs, keeping provider keys off the client.
+It validates the app bearer token, optionally validates Lemon Squeezy licenses, and returns the same response contract expected by the app:

 ```json
 {